Pelvic Health Physiotherapy

 • Persistent Genital Arousal Disorder (PGAD)

 Pelvic Health Physiotherapy Appointments are always in high demand.
-If you would like to book an appointment online, simply click the name of one of our exceptional pelvic health team members below.
-Alternatively you can call our office at 519-860-5090 to reserve your appointment.
+Alternatively, you can call our office at 519-860-5090 to reserve your appointment.
 We look forward to meeting you.

 Brooke Edwardson